tethysplatform/tethys/docs/tutorials/secure_map_services.rst

 3. Add a MapLayout
 ==================

 We'll be using a MapLayout for this application, so we'll begin by adding a MapLayout controller to your app.
-Begin by opening your ``controllers.py`` file and replacing the contents with the following code:
+Open your ``controllers.py`` file and replace the contents with the following code:

 .. code-block:: python